 SuJin Choi is a Master Teacher for GWTeach.
 She graduated from the University of Texas at Austin with a mathematics certification through the UTeach Natural Sciences Program, along with a Bachelor of Science in Mathematics and a Bachelor of Business Administration in Finance.
 She earned her Master of Science in Mathematics Education from the University of Texas at San Antonio.
 Prior to joining the GWTeach team, SuJin taught high school mathematics in Northeast ISD in San Antonio, Texas, where she served in various leadership roles focusing on creative thinking and exploration of mathematics problems.
-SuJin teaches Step 1, Step 2, Knowing & Learning, Project-Based Instruction, and Functions & Modeling and facilitates field experiences for GWTeach students.
+SuJin teaches Step 1+2 Hybrid (GTCH 2003), Project-Based Learning (GTCH 3103), Functions & Modeling (GTCH 3203), and facilitates field experiences for GWTeach students.

 Curtis Pyke is an Associate Professor of Curriculum and Pedagogy in Math Education at the Graduate School of Education and Human Development.
 His role involves the development of math teachers through the Secondary Education M.Ed.
 He compliments that work by helping experienced teachers become education researchers through the Curriculum and Instruction Doctoral Program.
 He often collaborates with science education colleagues, math and science faculty, professional organizations and local schools, and has achieved national recognition for licensure programs, a master's-level curriculum for DC teachers, partnerships that provide tuition funding for teacher candidates and conducting major research in the curriculum materials field.
-Pyke became a teacher as an undergraduate through a program similar to GWTeach.
+Dr. Pyke became a teacher as an undergraduate through a program similar to GWTeach.
+Dr. Pyke teaches Classroom Interactions (GTCH 3102).

 Dr. Sikorski's recently funded projects include the STEM Integration Project (Charles E. Smith Jewish Day School), the HARK Proof of Concept project (Honda Motor Company & Honda Research Institute Japan), Building Capacity for Disciplinary Experts in Math and Science Teaching (National Science Foundation), and The GW Learning Assistant Program (GW Columbian College of Arts and Sciences).